UltraCart/rest_api_v2_sdk_javascript/docs/ItemApi.md

 var apiInstance = new UltraCartRestApiV2.ItemApi();

 var opts = {
-  'parentCategoryId': 56, // Integer | The parent category object id to retrieve items for.
+  'parentCategoryId': 56, // Number | The parent category object id to retrieve items for.
 Unspecified means all items on the account.
 0 = root
   'parentCategoryPath': "parentCategoryPath_example", // String | The parent category path to retrieve items for.
 Unspecified means all items on the account.  / = root
-  'limit': 100, // Integer | The maximum number of records to return on this one API call.
-(Default 100, Max 2000) 'offset': 0, // Integer | Pagination of the record set.
+  'limit': 100, // Number | The maximum number of records to return on this one API call.
+(Default 100, Max 2000) 'offset': 0, // Number | Pagination of the record set.
 Offset is a zero based index.
   'since': "since_example", // String | Fetch items that have been created/modified since this date/time.
   'sort': "sort_example", // String | The sort order of the items.
 See Sorting documentation for examples of using multiple values and sorting by ascending and descending.
   'expand': "expand_example", // String | The object expansion to perform on the result.
 See documentation for examples